-Here, you will modify the Customer Aging Demo used in the Customer Aging Walk-through to show the total of invoices due from companies.
+Here, you will modify a report to show the total of invoices due from companies.
 You will filter for companies with the word Market in their name to keep the list short.
-You will build a Total column to receive the sum of each individual company’s unpaid invoices.
+You will build a Total column to receive the sum of each individual company's unpaid invoices.
 Once complete you will use these totals to build a Report total, which allows us to see all invoices due.

 Opening the Report and Pulling Data

 Step 1: Use the Report Library to find the Customer Aging Summary titled Interject Customer Collections.

 Once open, it should look like this:

 Step 2: Type Market in the Company Name field.

 Now run the Pull Data, which will pull the invoice data for all companies with the word Market in their name.

 Once it is populated with the data, the report should look like the image below.